forestsim-mtu/forestsim/README.md

 ## Examples

-Currently only one example model is included in the repository.
-The relevant GIS files are not distributed with the code base and interested parties should contact the research group for access if desired.
-All of the code required to run the example is present in the /examples directory and /run contains example code for running the model from the command line.
+Currently only one example model is included in the repository and detailed directions for running it can be found under [documentation/Getting Started.md](documentation/Getting Started.md) All of the code required to run the example is present in the /examples directory and /run contains example code for running the model from the command line.

 # Branches